ArrowElectronics/aws-iot-dragonconnect-c/admin/dashboard.md

 <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html"
 target="_blank">Bucket Restrictions and Limitations</a>.
 This includes using lowercase names only.
-The bucket should have a unique name so consider appending your user name to the dragonpulse string
+The bucket should have a unique name so consider appending your user name to the dragonconnect string

 > dragonconnect-${identifier}